 Our team has ensured that all of our clients who are currently in Africa are following the necessary safety precautions to avoid infection.
 In addition to this, we have contacted all the necessary suppliers that they will be in contact with (safari lodges, hotels, guides, drivers) to ensure similar safety precautions during their time with them.

-We are encouraging all clients currently in consultation with our travel experts to consider traveling towards the end of 2020 or in 2021.
+We are encouraging all clients currently in consultation with our travel experts to consider traveling in 2021 and also in 2022.
 This will ensure complete peace of mind regarding your travel dates, availability and accessibility.

 If you choose to postpone your dates to a season when rates are higher you will be required to pay the difference unless we are able to negotiate an alternative agreement with our suppliers.
 If you choose to postpone your dates to a season when rates are lower you will be reimbursed the difference or the amount will be deducted from your final payment.
 Some regional and domestic airlines are also allowing one free date change for travelers who have postponed their travels.

-The world is holding its breath as we wait and see how the rest of 2020 plays out, and for this reason, we are encouraging our new clients to start planning their trips to Africa today, for travel towards the end of 2020 and in 2021.
+We are encouraging our new clients to start planning their trips to Africa today, for travel in 2021.